8/14/2024

 Derek Cole

 Thank you, Maria.
-Good afternoon, everyone, and thank you for joining us today to review Lungevra on second quarter 2024 financial results and business update.
-After the US markets close today, we issued a press release with financial results of the second quarter, which can be found under the investor relations section of the Lungevra website.
-On the call today are Wael Hashad, Chief Executive Officer, Dr. Natalia Agafanova, Chief Medical Officer, Lisa Locklear, Chief Financial Officer, and Joshua Hare, Co-Founder, Chief Science Officer and Chairman of the Board.
+Good afternoon, everyone, and thank you for joining us today to review Longevron's second quarter 2024 financial results and business updates.
+After the U.S. markets closed today, we issued a press release with financial results of the second quarter, which can be found under the investor relations section of the Longevron website.
+On the call today are Wael Hashad, Chief Executive Officer, Dr. Natalia Agafanova, Chief Medical Officer, Lisa Locklear, Chief Financial Officer, and Joshua Hare, Co-Founder, Chief Science Officer, and Chairman of the Board.
 As a reminder, during this call, we will be making forward-looking statements.
 These statements are subject to certain risks and uncertainties that could cause actual results to differ materially from these statements.
-Any such statements should be considered in conjunction with cautionary statements in our press releases and risk factors discussed in the company's filings with the Securities Exchange Commission, which we encourage you to review.
+Any such statements should be considered in conjunction with cautionary statements in our press releases and risk factors discussed in the company's filings with the Securities and Exchange Commission, which we encourage you to review.
 Following the company's prepared remarks, we will open the call to questions from covering analysts.
 With that, let me hand the call over to Wael Hashad, Chief Executive Officer.
 Wael.

 speaker